-Adobe will give their minimum specifications on what hardware you will need in order to run Adobe Creative Cloud Applications, however, the minimum specifications will not give you an optimally performing laptop and will likely lead to frustrations in a few years as the applications mature.
-We have listed some systems below which will give you the efficiency in a laptop that will likely carry you through your undergraduate career.
+Adobe will give their minimum specifications on what hardware you will need to run Adobe Creative Cloud Applications, however, the minimum specifications will not give you an optimally performing laptop and will likely lead to frustrations in a few years as the applications mature.
+We have listed some systems below which will provide you with the efficiency in a laptop that will likely carry you through your undergraduate career.

 2.3GHz 8-core 9th-generation Intel Core i9 processor, Turbo Boost up to 4.8GHz

 16GB 2400MHz DDR4 memory